-These are some common issues faced by parents of infants and toddlers, but it's far from an all-inclusive list.
-If you have a child between the ages of birth and five years, and need help with whatever situation you’re facing, please don’t hesitate to contact us.
+These are some common issues faced by parents of infants, toddlers, and young children, but it's far from an all-inclusive list.
+If you have a child between the ages of birth and six years, and need help with whatever situation you’re facing, please don’t hesitate to contact us.

-You need to begin sleep training your four-month-old, but you’re not sure which approach is best for your baby.
+You want to begin sleep training your four-month-old, but you’re not sure which approach is best for your baby (or for you).
 Your eight-month old baby was sleeping through the night, but now he’s up every two hours, and barely napping during the day.
-Your toddler outright refuses to go to sleep, and no matter how many times you tuck her in, you keep getting the blanket positioning wrong.
-And as if your child’s sleep issues aren’t enough, you yourself are so exhausted you can hardly function.
+Your four-year-old outright refuses to go to sleep, and no matter how many times you tuck her in, she continues to wander out of her room complaining she's "thirsty."
+And, as if your child’s sleep issues aren’t enough, you yourself are so exhausted you can hardly function.

 Get the information and tools you need to come up with a bedtime/sleep plan that suits the needs not only of your child, but also of your whole family.

-Your 11-month-old is starting to throw tantrums.
-Your 18-month-old won’t stop banging his fork on the table.
-Your three-year-old has started hitting.
-And no matter how many times you tell your 4-year-old that she has to brush her teeth, she throws herself on the floor in protest every single time.
+Your 18-month-old won’t stop banging his fork on the table and throwing food on the floor.
+Your two-year-old hasn't stopped tantruming since Halloween (and it's Thanksgiving!).
+Your three-year-old has started hitting her brother.
+And no matter how many times you tell your 4-year-old that he has to brush his teeth, he throws himself on the floor in protest every single time.
+You are trying to explain to your child why she cannot have five cupcakes in one sitting -- for breakfast -- but it is not working.

 Learn evidence-based strategies for managing behavior in ways that match your individual parenting style and meet the specific needs of your family.